janus-idp/backstage-plugins/plugins/quay/README.md

 ## Development

 In [Backstage plugin terminology](https://backstage.io/docs/local-dev/cli-build-system#package-roles), the Quay plugin is a frontend plugin.
-However, it requires backend proxy to be available at all times.
+However, it requires a backend proxy to be available at all times.
 Therefore, you need to run a backend instance in the development environment as well.

-You can run the following commands concurrently to start a live development session from the repository root:
+You can run the following commands concurrently from the root repository to start a live development session:

 ```
 yarn start-backend